 Meet Colin Allred

-Colin is a civil rights attorney and Dallas native who is running to represent Texas’ 32nd District.
+Colin is a civil rights attorney and Dallas native who is running to keep representing Texas’ 32nd District.

-Inspired by the many grassroots voices that have stepped forward to defend our common values since the 2016 election, Colin is running for Congress because he believes that, now more than ever, we need leaders who will stand up for everyone in our community — instead of catering to the special interests that rigged the system against ordinary people in the first place.
+In 2018, Colin was inspired by the many grassroots voices that have stepped forward to defend our common values since the 2016 election.
+Now Colin is running to continue representing North Texas in Congress because he believes that we need leaders who stand by North Texas values, fight against special interests and work to deliver real results for the people of this community.

 Colin has both lived and fought for the American Dream.

 Born and raised in North Dallas by a single mom who taught in Texas public schools for nearly 30 years, Colin was an All-Star athlete at Hillcrest High School before earning a full-ride football scholarship to Baylor University.
 Diploma in hand and prepared to attend law school after college, he deferred his acceptance to the University of California Berkeley School of Law when he signed with the Tennessee Titans as an undrafted free agent.
 Colin played the better part of five seasons before sustaining a career-ending neck injury that opened the door for him to fulfill his dream of studying law and applying his legal training to help others.